 At the state level, we must pass smarter, stronger laws that thoughtfully address the concerns facing our neighborhood.
-Neighbors should regularly contact their elected officials to voice their concerns.
 We can and should ensure that prohibited individuals cannot gain access to firearms by mandating background checks on private sales of firearms.
 Firearms should also be properly and safely stored to ensure that children do not have easy access to them.
 We need to invest in long-term solutions that tackle the heart of violence: poverty, unemployment, and education.
 This means investing in substance abuse programs, mental health reforms, and positive activities for our youth.